 Web Of Wyrd Interpretation

-The runes are a language which includes a lot of symbolic meaning of various kinds.
+The runes are a language group which includes a lot of symbolic meaning of various kinds.
 They are used to represent a wide variety of phenomena and situations.

 Languages are often evolving and updating themselves as people use them.
 Runes and bindrunes are getting a lot of contemporary use.